 "Goiko" came on as a substitute in the 1992 European Cup Final, Barcelona's 1st win in the tournament now known as the UEFA Champions League.
 He played for Spain at the 1994 World Cup.
 He later returned to Osasuna as assistant manager.

 October 21, 1967: The Minnesota North Stars play their 1st home game, at the Metropolitan Sports Center, across Cedar Road from Metropolitan Stadium, home of MLB's Twins and the NFL's Vikings, in the Minneapolis suburb of Bloomington.
 They beat the Oakland Seals 3-1, getting their 1st win after 2 losses and 2 ties.
+This was the 1st event at the arena.

 The Stars played at the Met Center until 1993, when owner Norm Green moved them to become the Dallas Stars.
 It should have been "Dallas Lone Stars."
 The Met Center was demolished in 1994, an IKEA was built on the site as part of the Mall of America complex, and the Minnesota Wild were added to the NHL in 2000, playing at the new Xcel Energy Center in St. Paul.